 Sweet & sticky Asian marinated chicken wings are delicious and are perfect for weeknight meals, large parties or game day snacking.

-These chicken wings also make quite a mess when it comes to clean up time, so I suggest using an old roasting pan or disposable aluminum pan for easier clean up. ~Enjoy!
+These baked Asian Chicken Wings also make quite a mess when it comes to clean up time, so I suggest using an old roasting pan or disposable aluminum pan for easier clean up. ~Enjoy!

 - Remove the arm of the wing with a sharp knife; then cut the remainder wing in half; forming two wingettes.
 Rinse the chicken under cold water, pat dry and place in a large baking dish.